thanhnc1308/NCTSocial/README.md

 ### Frontend
 1. Build the image
 - yarn build
+- Run yarn build again if you change the variables in .env
 - Using docker
     + Go to the directory that has your Dockerfile and run the following command to build the Docker image.
 The -t flag lets you tag your image so it's easier to find later using the docker images command
     + docker build . --rm -f Dockerfile -t nct_social_ui:r1